ganeshkbhat/MapReduce/README.md

-# SQLITEMapReduce
+# SQLITE MapReduce
-mapreduce in sqlite
+map-reduce in sqlite